mpusz/wg21-papers/src/3094R0_std_basic_fixed_string.md

 Special thanks and recognition goes to [Epam Systems](http://www.epam.com) for supporting Mateusz's membership in the ISO C++ Committee and the production of this proposal.

+The author would also like to thank Hana Dusíková for providing valuable feedback that helped him shape the final version of this document.